 International Union of Bricklayers and Allied Craftworkers

-He studied at University College Dublin and is a 1996 graduate of the Harvard Trade Union Program.
+He holds a BS in Economics from the University of Maryland, and is a graduate of the Harvard Trade Union Program.